daniel-le97/fs-journal/quizzes/week02.md

 What index is the pineapple's current position?
 How do you know?
 <!-- enter you answer in the space below -->
 ```
+the index of pineapple is [2], since numbering starts at 0

 ```
 **5.** With these two objects: